ibrahim-biner/CafeAnalytics/README.md

 ### 3. Future Outlook: Instance Segmentation
 * **Limitation**: While Polygon ROIs are highly accurate for flat surfaces, they do not perfectly capture the 3D interaction between a human and a chair/table.
-* **Potential Solution**: We considered moving toward **Instance Segmentation** (Masking).
+* **Potential Solution**: We considered moving toward **Instance Segmentation**.
 Using masks instead of boxes would allow for pixel-level intersection checks between the person and the table, further reducing "false seating" events currently managed by the **4.0s Duration Threshold**.

 ---